How to start an Airbnb business in 5 simple steps

 Key takeaways

-• Conduct thorough market research to understand seasonality, local tourism patterns, and competitor pricing in your area to set competitive rates and maximize occupancy.
+- Conduct thorough market research on local seasonality, tourism patterns, and competitor occupancy rates to set competitive pricing and maximize your booking potential in your specific area.

 What is an Airbnb?